webix-hub/docs/data/desktop/components.md

-UI Components
+UI Widgets
 ==================
-The <a title="ui library" href="http://webix.com">Webix UI library</a> supplies over 70 fully customizable components to help you build interfaces of different kinds, nicely present data and work with it.
+The <a title="ui library" href="http://webix.com">Webix UI library</a> supplies over 70 fully customizable widgets
+to help you build interfaces of different kinds, nicely present data and work with it.
 There are also multiple controls and specific features to make your applications good-looking and user-friendly.

-All the components are objects made with the webix.ui() constructor where the type of the component is set by the 'view' property (the declarative syntax is available as well).
+All the widgets are objects made with the webix.ui() constructor where the type of the widget is set by the 'view' property (the declarative syntax is available as well).

 <h2 style="clear:both;"/>Complex Widgets</h2>
 A set of ready-made JavaScript widgets is provided to solve tasks in different fields.
 Whether you need to create an interactive data report, optimize a workflow, add and manage events, handle hierarchical data or make calculations in a powerful spreadsheet, you will surely find a proper widget for your needs in the Webix library.

 <div class="components_main" style="padding-left:35px;">
 	<div>